fabiobosisio/am/README.md

 # AM editor: Automerge file command line editor

-This editor uses Automerge commands to manipulate files in this format via the command line.
+AM is a editor that uses Automerge commands to manipulate files in this format via the command line.

 - [Commands](docs/cmds.md): list of all available commands